-"Ms Rayner likes to distract the PM when he is at the dispatch box by deploying a fully-clothed Parliamentary equivalent of Sharon Stone's infamous scene".
+"Ms Rayner likes to distract the PM when he is at the dispatch box by deploying a fully-clothed Parliamentary equivalent of Sharon Stone's infamous scene."
 (Article 1, Owen, 2022a)

-The above extracts re-write the accustomed practice of Rayner sitting opposite the then prime minister into a heterosexually charged, pornified show (see Anderson, 2011) laden with sexual suspense (extract 3 - "erotic thriller").
-She is also re-written as a femme fatale (extract 5 and 6 - "deploying" a "ploy") intent upon hindering Johnson's performance (Extract 4 - put him "off his stride").
-While the prime minister is revised as a man weakened by masculinised hyper-heterosexual desire.
-For example:
+The above extract rewrites the accustomed practice of Rayner sitting opposite the then PM into a heterosexually charged, pornified show (see Anderson, 2011) laden with sexual suspense (Extract 3: "erotic thriller").
+She is also rewritten as a femme fatale (Extracts 5 and 6: "deploying" a "ploy") intended to hinder Johnson's performance (Extract 4: "to put [him] 'off his stride").
+While the PM is revised to a man weakened by masculinised hyper-heterosexual desire.

 "Angela has very fine legs (sorry Ange, but I'm female, and allowed to say that).
-She's an attractive woman, so colleagues are going to notice her and fancy her, and since most MPs are male, lumpen and think they're still at boarding school, they'll make stupid vulgar cracks about Angela's assets".
-(Article 60, Finnegan, 2022)
+She's an attractive woman, so colleagues are going to notice her and fancy her, and since most MPs are male, lumpen and think they're still at boarding school, they'll make stupid vulgar cracks about Angela's assets."
+(Article 6, Finnegan, 2022)